Performance to price ratio. The higher, the better.

 - Maximum resolution

 NVIDIA started Tesla M40 sales 10 November 2015.
-This is Maxwell 2.0 architecture desktop card based on 28 nm manufacturing process and primarily aimed at designers.
+This is a Maxwell 2.0 architecture desktop card based on 28 nm manufacturing process and primarily aimed at designers.
 12 GB of GDDR5 memory clocked at 6.01 GHz are supplied, and together with 384 Bit memory interface this creates a bandwidth of 288.4 GB/s.

 Compatibility-wise, this is dual-slot card attached via PCIe 3.0 x16 interface.
 Its manufacturer default version has a length of 267 mm.
 One 6-pin and one 8-pin connectors are required, and power consumption is at 250 Watt.